Sanmeet007/inkscribe/README.md

-# servlet_template
+# Mini Project
-This is a simple web app template repository with maven
+This is a mini project .. website